 Who is eligible?
 Graduate students in history.

 Application Procedure: To apply, please submit a proposal, no more than 500 words long, following the AHA Today submission guidelines.
 Please include a suggested title for the blog series with your proposal.
-Also required is a one page cover letter introducing yourself, your project, and how you see your blog series enriching discussions on history as a discipline.
-You may also include a writing sample of no more than 1,000 words if you wish.
+Also required is a one-page cover letter that introduces who you are, your project, and how you see your blog series enriching discussions on history as a discipline.
+You may also include a writing sample of no more than 1,000 words, if you wish.
 The selected applicants’ proposals will be published on AHA Today to introduce the blog series.
 Please submit your application through Interfolio.
-The deadline for submission is 11:59 p.m., EDT, April 25.
+The deadline for submission is 11:59 p.m., EDT, April 21.